Learning the Basics of VMware Horizon 7.12 – Part 5 – Horizon Connection Server

 In the left frame, click Options, change the Recovery model to Simple, and click OK, as shown in Figure 8.

 Leave the SQL Server Management Studio open.
 It is needed later to add a missing index to the database just created.
 We can’t add the index until the Connection Server connects to the database.

 In vCenter, create two VM and Template Folders.
 Figure 9 shows the two folders in my vCenter.

 These folders are used to place the VMs created by the Connection Server for the RDS and VDI desktop pools.

 Update 18-Jun-2020: Don’t suffer as I did.
 Don’t use the default IE11 browser.
 Install a modern browser like Chrome or the new Microsoft Edge.
 The Connection Server console is many, many times more responsive on a modern browser than on IE11.
 I wish I had done that at the beginning of this series.

-Using a Group Policy, the domain’s Root and Intermediate certificates and a personal certificate are automatically installed on the Connection Server.
+The domain’s Root and Intermediate certificates and a personal certificate automatically install on the Connection Server with a Group Policy.

 Start -> Run -> MMC -> Add/Remove Snap-in… -> Certificates -> Add -> Computer account -> Local computer -> Finish -> OK

 Expand Certificates -> Trusted Root Certification Authorities -> Certificates.
 Figure 10 shows the domain’s Root certificates.